-RESIDENTS FINDS LIFE AT THE PRESBYTERIAN MANOR ENRICHED WITH FRIENDSHIP, FUN
+RESIDENTS FINDS LIFE AT THE PMMA ENRICHED WITH FRIENDSHIP AND FUN

 In the summer of 2019, resident Thelma Bellinger came to the realization that she no longer wanted to live at her home of the past 67 years.